 For more information, see Getting Started with Planner.

 Generating a PDF of the Page to Print or Save

 Click the PDF icon at the top of the page to generate a PDF file.
 You can then print or save the file.

 Going Back to the Navigator

-Select the navigator icon at the top of the page to go back to the Navigator, where you can choose other reports and dashboards.
+Select the Reports icon at the top of the page to go back and choose other reports and dashboards.